hl7au/au-fhir-ps/input/pagecontent/general-guidance.md

    * IPS profile (where only the IPS profile exists)
    * AU Core profile (where only the AU Core profile exists)
 * AU PS profiles **SHALL** validate reference elements against AU PS profile where defined
-* In AU PS profiles, AU Core profile value sets are preferred over IPS profile value sets:
+* In AU PS profiles, inherited AU Core profile value sets are preferred over equivalent IPS profile value sets:
    - where an element has a required binding, the element **SHALL** apply the intersection of both value sets (AU Core and IPS)
    - where an element has a lesser binding, use the AU Core value set and binding strength (where AU Core is equivalent or stronger) or use the IPS value set where the binding strength is stronger

+**Profiling Context**

 When managing profile complexity and requirements in the [national and international context for AU Patient Summary](relationship.html#relationship-to-aucdi-and-other-igs), the following mechanisms are available:
 1. [Derived from Profiles (derive)](https://build.fhir.org/structuredefinition-definitions.html#StructureDefinition.baseDefinition)